 This research team has discovered that the lack of a certain protein, called MCC (‘mutated in colorectal cancer’), causes a disruption in the function of other key proteins in the colon and this promotes the development of an invasive type of colorectal cancer.
 The research will test possible therapies in MCC-altered bowel cancer by exploiting the tumour’s vulnerability caused by DNA damage.

 Professor Mark Baker, Macquarie University: The Susan and John Freeman Cancer Research Grant: Developing a new blood-based screening test for bowel cancer

 Professor Baker and his team aim to develop a new test to detect bowel cancer in its early stages – a test that is more accurate and is as simple as going for a blood test.
 Once refined and validated, the team will benchmark the blood test against the FOBT and other current clinical practice tests to determine which method is the most effective as an early stage bowel cancer screening test.

 Professor Paul Keall, University of Sydney: Adapting radiotherapy for safer and more effective tumour control

 External beam radiotherapy uses a radiation machine to direct radiation beams at the cancer.
-Given that our bodies are always movie, even while we lay completely still, standard radiotherapy treatments use a larger radiation beam than is needed to treat the whole tumour.
+Given that our bodies are always moving, even while we lay completely still, standard radiotherapy treatments use a larger radiation beam than is needed to treat the whole tumour.
 This approach results in healthy tissue also being exposed to radiation.
 In this project, Professor Keall and his team at the University of Sydney and the Royal North Shore Hospital will take adaptive radiotherapy to the next level, enhancing the system to target and move with multiple tumours, aiming to improve tumour control, while reducing unwanted side effects.